 › Business Loans › Credit Card Factoring

 For many small business owners, the traditional small business loan doesn’t work.
 They might experience occasional revenue dips or extreme activity bursts followed by slow periods that prevent consistent cash flow.
 This makes it very difficult to make fixed payments month after month.
 Maybe they don’t have the credit score or perfect cash flow required to qualify for traditional options.
-If this sounds like you, Credit Card Factoring might be the business financing tool you’ve been looking for.
+If this sounds like you, Credit Card Factoring might be the great business financing tool you’ve been looking for.

 Like a business term loan, you receive a lump sum that you can use for virtually any purpose.
 However, the requirements and repayment structure differ significantly from traditional products.
 Your eligibility and ability to repay depend on your debit and credit card sales.